Moe Howard: Ted Healy and His Stooges

-After Healy to 1940
+The Three Stooges

 After several appearances in several MGM films, Healy was being groomed as a solo character comedian.
-With Healy pursuing his career in 1934, his Stooges (now renamed "The Three Stooges") signed with Columbia Pictures, where they stayed until December 1957, making 190 comedy shorts.
+In 1934, his Stooges, then named The Three Stooges, signed with Columbia Pictures, where they stayed until December 1957, making 190 comedy shorts.

 With Healy's departure, Moe assumed Healy's prior role as the aggressive, take-charge leader of the team: a short-tempered bully, prone to slapstick violence against the other two Stooges.
 Despite his outwardly rather cruel demeanor towards his pals, Moe was also very loyal and protective of the other Stooges on film, keeping them from harm, and, should it befall them, doing whatever it took to save them.

 He emphasized in his autobiography that the ill-tempered aspects of his on-screen persona did not reflect his real personality.
 He also boasted of being a shrewd businessman by wisely investing the money made from his film career.
 Still, the Stooges received no subsequent royalties (i.e., residuals) from any of their many shorts; they were paid a flat amount for each one, and Columbia owned the rights (and profits) thereafter.
 However, according to Larry Fine, in the 1970s, Columbia allowed the Stooges to do live tours when they were not filming in exchange for a half-salary during those months.
 Fine indicated that the profits from the tours substantially increased their yearly take.

 Columbia released its first Three Stooges short, Woman Haters (1934), where their stooge characters were not quite fully formed.
-It was not a Stooge comedy in the classic sense, but rather a romantic farce; Columbia was then making a series of two-reel "Musical Novelties" with the dialogue spoken in rhyme, and the Stooges were recruited to support comedian Marjorie White.
+It was not a Stooge comedy in the classic sense, but rather a musical romantic farce; Columbia was then making a series of two-reel "Musical Novelties" with the dialogue delivered in rhyme, and the Stooges were recruited to support comedian Marjorie White.
 Only after the Stooges became established as short-subject stars, the main titles changed to give the Stooges top billing.
 The version seen on TV and video today is this reissue print.

 Their next film, Punch Drunks (1934), was the only short film written entirely by the Three Stooges, with Curly as a reluctant boxer who goes ballistic every time he hears "Pop Goes the Weasel".
 Their next short, Men in Black (also 1934), a parody of the contemporary hospital drama Men in White, was their first and only film to be nominated for an Academy Award (with the classic catchphrases "Calling Dr. Howard, Dr. Fine, Dr. Howard" followed by their reiterated unison declaration as young doctors, "For Duty and Humanity!!").
 They continued making short films at a steady pace of eight per year, such as Three Little Pigskins (also 1934) with a young Lucille Ball, Pop Goes the Easel (1935), and Hoi Polloi (also 1935), in which two professors make a bet trying to turn the Three Stooges into gentlemen.